 Following the onset of the COVID-19 pandemic, virtual tours have become far more commonplace in the real estate market.
 Pro tip: take advantage of these!
 Video walkthroughs are a practical way to screen properties without actually going on site, and they can provide an initial sense of whether something is or isn’t right for you.
 Visiting a property IRL can definitely give you a clearer grasp on certain details like size and layout, but it might not be necessary.
 In 2020, 63% of buyers made offers on homes that they hadn’t actually visited in person.

 Get matched with a Better Real Estate Agent

 A solid understanding of your priorities will help you stay laser-focused as you start viewing homes and (hopefully) not get distracted by the small stuff.
 From there, maintaining a clear budget and digging into the details of the property should give you a clear indication of whether a house meets your needs at the right price point.
 Lean on your real estate agent for support during your search, and be patient.
 Some people find their dream home immediately, while others need to see dozens of properties before they land on the right fit.

 However long it takes, having an agent helps when you do find the home you want: from putting in the offer and negotiating with the seller to sorting out your final closing details, agents are there to guide you through the process.
-Getting matched with one of our trusted real estate agents is easy and can save you $2,000 in closing costs when you fund with Better Mortgage*.
-Just create an account and opt in during the pre-approval process or get matched later on by reaching out to our real estate team.
+And by working with a Better Real Estate agent you can save $2,000 on closing costs if you choose finance with Better Mortgage.*